MagicXIV/ResearchArchiveMasterThesis/README.md

 └── ResearchArchiveMasterThesis.Rproj

-All code (DataCleaning.Rmd, DescriptiveStatistics.Rmd, DataModelling.Rmd), README.md files, and DRAWIO files in the \1.Post-Processing\SEMModelGraph folder are human generated.
+All code (`DataCleaning.Rmd`, `DescriptiveStatistics.Rmd`, `DataModelling.Rmd`), `README.md` files, and DRAWIO files in the `\1.Post-Processing\SEMModelGraph` folder are human generated.
-The data in the \1.Pre-Processing\IntermediateData folder; the output in the \1.Post-Processing\Output folder; and the TXT files in the \Results folder are project-generated.
+The data in the `\1.Pre-Processing\IntermediateData` folder; the output in the `\1.Post-Processing\Output folder`; and the TXT files in the `\Results` folder are project-generated.

 ## How to use:
-Open ResearchArchiveMasterThesis.Rproj in RStudio.
+Open `ResearchArchiveMasterThesis.Rproj` in RStudio.
-If you only want to run the analyses yourself, subsequently run the DataModelling.Rmd file from the Scripts folder.
-This will create the two TXT files in the \Results folder.
+If you only want to run the analyses yourself, subsequently run the `DataModelling.Rmd` file from the `Scripts` folder.
+This will create the two TXT files in the `\Results` folder.
-If you also want to run the data cleaning, you may run the DataCleaning.Rmd file, from the \1.Pre-Processing\Scripts folder.
-This script will take data from the \1.Pre-Processing\RawData folder, save intermediate data in the \1.Pre-Processing\IntermediateData folder, and finally save the data to be used in the DataModelling.Rmd file to the \Data folder.
+If you also want to run the data cleaning, you may run the `DataCleaning.Rmd` file, from the `\1.Pre-Processing\Scripts` folder.
+This script will take data from the `\1.Pre-Processing\RawData` folder, save intermediate data in the `\1.Pre-Processing\IntermediateData` folder, and finally save the data to be used in the `DataModelling.Rmd` file to the `\Data` folder.
 If you want to run the script to create the graphs in the \2.Post-Processing\Output folder, you may run the DescriptiveStatistics.Rmd file in the 2.Post-Processing\Scripts folder.
-You may find an Ethics Statement and software requirements in the \RequirementsAndEthics folder.
+You may find an Ethics Statement and software requirements in the `\RequirementsAndEthics` folder.

-The PNG plots in the \1.Post-Processing\SEMModelGraph folder were created using the website https://app.diagrams.net/
+The PNG plots in the `\1.Post-Processing\SEMModelGraph` folder were created using the website https://app.diagrams.net/
-The files to adapt the plots end with .drawio in the same folder and can be opened using the website, or their desktop appplication.
+The files to adapt the plots end with `.drawio` in the same folder and can be opened using the website, or their desktop appplication.

 This research archive is available at https://github.com/MagicXIV/ResearchArchiveMasterThesis.git
 This site will be maintained for at least a month by the main researcher (contact details below).
 The archive is publically available.

-Please note: The file TIMSSMeantime.RData in the \1.Pre-Processing\IntermediateData is not available on the Github repository due to the file size being too large.
-However, this file can be created by running the DataCleaning.Rmd file from the \1.Pre-Processing\Scripts folder.
-The TIMSSMeantime.RData file is not needed to run either the DataModelling.Rmd file from the Scripts folder or the DescriptiveStatistics.Rmd file from the \2.Post-Processing\Output folder.
+Please note: The file `TIMSSMeantime.RData` in the `\1.Pre-Processing\IntermediateData` is not available on the Github repository due to the file size being too large.
+However, this file can be created by running the `DataCleaning.Rmd` file from the `\1.Pre-Processing\Scripts` folder.
+The `TIMSSMeantime.RData` file is not needed to run either the `DataModelling.Rmd` file from the Scripts folder or the `DescriptiveStatistics.Rmd` file from the `\2.Post-Processing\Output` folder.

 ## License